 CONTRACTS ENTERED INTO BETWEEN 28 OCTOBER 2013 AND 19 JUNE 2016 (INCLUSIVE)

 Developments within the defined area (see map above) and to sites that are contiguous to that area.

 CONTRACTS ENTERED INTO BETWEEN 31 MAY 2012 AND 27 OCTOBER 2013 (INCLUSIVE)

 An apartment is a self-contained residence that is, or is to be, situated in a multi-storey residential development, but does not include a townhouse.

 A townhouse is considered to be a dwelling consisting of two or more storeys where the building (which may be a building joined to another building or buildings) constituting the dwelling occupies a site that is held exclusively with that building.

 A multi-storey residential development is a building of two or more storeys containing two or more independent residential premises.

 A relevant contract date is the date on which the qualifying off-the-plan contract that is relevant to the application of this section was entered into.

-Registered RevNet users can process the concession on RevNet under the document type:
+For apartments within the defined area, registered RevNet users can process the concession on RevNet under the document type: